taimoor736/loopback-auditz/README.md

 The value you provided in `component-config.json` for `argName` of `loopback-component-remote-ctx`

 ### scrub
 If true, this sets all but the "id" fields to null.
 If an array, it will only scrub properties with those names.
+However, if you specified `softDelete: false` this option will be ignored.

 ### required
 This defines the requiredness of the createdAt and updatedAt fields.
 The `deletedAt` field is never required